samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration), up to 1 hour

 You touch a willing Beast.
-For the duration, you can perceive through the Beast’s senses as well as your own.
-When perceiving through the Beast’s senses, you benefit from any special senses it has.
+For the duration, you can perceive through the Beast's senses as well as your own.
+When perceiving through the Beast's senses, you benefit from any special senses it has.

 ---